magenable/module-top-bar-notification/README.md

 # Magenable_TopBarNotification

-**Top Bar Notification** is a Magento 2 extension to display notice at the top of Magento store pages, before all other content.
+**Top Bar Notification** is a Magento 2 extension to display a banner/notice at the top of Magento store pages, before all other content.

 ## The extension was developed as a quick way to display COVID-19 notice, but can be used for other notices as well